Bicycle Touring Articles:

 Bicycle touring equipment that I need on a bicycle tour.
 I have crossed the United States three times and have learned more than a few lessons.
 Sometimes I skimp and get stuff from a thrift store and then there are times when I bite the bullet and buy direct from retail/adventure stores.
 If you are going on a bicycle tour you need this equipment!

 Exposure is a killer.
 You are rarely aware of it until it ups the stress level and smacks you in the face.
-It is where there is no hiding from Mother Nature.
+It is where there is no hiding from Mother Nature and Exposure.
 The funny part is she usually appears at that point in the trip that you have sought out the most.
 The killer mountain view overlooking the valley, the desert landscape out of Lawrence of Arabia, or maybe the ridge you just climbed.
-Just when you get to that place where you want to take it all in, pop out the camera and start snapping photos, you are the most vulnerable.
+Just when you get to that place where you want to take it all in, pop out the camera and start snapping photos, mother nature and exposure enter into the picture when you are the most vulnerable.
 You hear about it all the time but what exactly is exposure?

 Ok so the team behind the 'Ride The Divide' movie [also on Netflix] kicks off a dream of a scenario where they buy a couple round the world tickets and fly to several destination and ride around parts unknown discovering culture, human nature, and deep crevasses within their souls.
 Right off the bat this movie grabbed me, shook me around the room, and spiked me on my head [without a helmet].
 Cut to a rustic mountain cabin where a group of adventurers start discussing a trip that all of us dream of taking over a scotch slushie.
 Throughout 'Reveal The Path' the dichotomy between adventure and a profound thoughtfulness can be felt.

 Sell everything you own on ebay before you leave on your next adventure.
+The first step in a successful tour is getting rid of all my 'crap'.
+Fortunately I have done this before and have made the mental note of not accumulating too much 'crap'.
 Storage is a dirty word in my book and there is no such thing as sentimental value.
 Downsize the crap, lose the clutter, simplify your life, cut your fixed costs that need to be maintained while adventuring and spend the money on better gear.

-I saw mpowerd.com‘s Luci solar powered light on a gadget site and instantly made the purchase.
+I saw mpowerd.com's Luci solar powered light on a gadget site and instantly made the purchase.
 Small pack size and internal solar power would make for the perfect tent light.
-After purchasing I saw someone had commented on LuminAid‘s entry into the same market and I also had to have it.
-Get set for the LuminAid vs. Luci stand off.
+After purchasing I saw someone had commented on LuminAid's entry into the same market and I also had to have it….ok…here it is: Luci vs Luminaid.

 The Eureka Backcountry 1 is a freestanding, 1 person, double wall, tent that assembles in minutes, and boasts a roomy interior.
 When I say freestanding I do mean “truly freestanding”.
 You can completely erect this tent without using any stakes or guidelines.

 Sometimes the trip of a lifetime can seem like a series of bad decisions.
-When either ‘the Rider’ or ‘the Equipment’ cannot outperform the challenge the adventure can become a nightmare.
+When either 'the Rider' or 'the Equipment' cannot outperform the challenge your bicycle tour becomes a nightmare.

 I can remember my Mom talking smack about instant mashed potatoes years ago.
 I believe the word she used was BARF!
 She hipped me to these being much improved before my last tour.